Episode Three [Preview]

 “Jyr’s right,” Dox jumped from a high ledge, cracking through the ice-covered sand.
 “I mean, when you stop seeing certain citizens as femmar based on limitations, who’s next?
 Bizzies with bizrudap?
 Bruisers with ilitux?”

 “Jyr would be pleased to hear you say that Pure Gen,”

-“Since I started serving this Division,” Dox tallied.
+“Since I started serving,” Dox tallied.
 “There hasn’t been one male brought to Femitokon Holding.
 Are skin hiders that convincing?”

 “They emulate physical traits defined by the Fifth Office as normal,” said Sofita, her thoughts again on Bilo Balru.